 Variance Requests

-A variance request may be made to DBHDS on a case-by-case basis.
-A variance request is needed if any of the above criteria for initial or recertification of certified prescreeners or supervisors cannot be met.
+A variance request may be made to DBHDS on a case-by-case basis, and should be sent via email to preadmissionscreening@dbhds.virginia.gov A variance request is needed if any of the above criteria for initial or recertification of certified prescreeners or supervisors cannot be met.
 Approved variances expire on June 30th of each year.
 Variances received after April 1st will expire the following year on June 30th.
 The CSB will be responsible for submitting a report to DBHDS on the individual’s initial or recertification progress within 30 days of the variance expiration date.

 The variance request must outline the: